 An important goal during the investigational phase of development of animals with IGAs is to ensure that edible products from these investigational animals do not enter the food supply without prior FDA authorization.
 Edible products include, but are not limited to, milk, honey, eggs, muscle tissue, as well as other tissues such as liver, kidney, skin, and fat.
 We encourage you to provide a disposition plan for all investigational animals and animal products.
-We recommend that all surplus investigational animals be maintained in a contained environment where appropriate or humanely euthanized; that they and their biological products be disposed of by incineration, burial, or composting or that the sponsor contact FDA regarding investigational food use authorization or alternative disposition; and that you keep appropriate records of animal identification and disposition.
+We recommend that all surplus investigational animals be maintained in a contained environment where appropriate or humanely euthanized; that they and their biological products be disposed of by incineration, burial, or composting or that the sponsor contact CVM regarding investigational food-use authorization or alternative disposition; and that you keep appropriate records of animal identification and disposition.

-C. Investigational Food Use Authorizations
+C. Investigational Food-Use Authorizations

-Introducing treated investigational animals or animal products into the food supply requires an Investigational Food Use Authorization (21 CFR 511.1(b)(5)).
+Introducing treated investigational animals or animal products into the food supply requires an Investigational Food-Use Authorization (21 CFR 511.1(b)(5)).
 FDA may grant authorization for food use, rendering authorization solely for animal food use, or alternative disposition provided that the criteria in 21 CFR 511.1(b)(5) are met.

 By "treated investigational animals," we mean animals involved in the study of the IGA, i.e., animals containing an IGA, including their offspring and potentially other animals used in the investigation (we recommend you contact us to discuss each specific case).
 "Treated investigational animals" as used in this guidance does not include surrogate dams (embryo recipient animals) in certain species (cattle, swine, sheep, and goats) that gestate embryos/fetuses/offspring with IGAs resulting from a variety of assisted reproductive technologies (e.g., embryo transfer, cloning, artificial insemination, in vitro fertilization) and do not themselves contain an IGA.
 FDA has determined that these animals are not "treated" within the meaning of the regulation because they are extremely unlikely to contain the IGA, through placental transfer or otherwise.
-We reached this conclusion based on the placental anatomy of these species as well as available scientific research12 assessing fetal microchimerism for which the risk of transfer of genomic material from fetus to dam was found to be extremely low.
-Therefore, edible products from these animals may enter the food supply without prior FDA authorization.
-By contrast, fetuses and offspring from any species that do contain IGAs are considered "treated" and must not enter the food supply without prior FDA authorization.
-Please contact CVM if you have questions about such authorizations, or if you are seeking to introduce into the food supply surrogate dams from species other than cattle, swine, sheep, and goats.
+We reached this conclusion based on the placental anatomy of these species as well as available scientific research assessing fetal microchimerism for which the risk of transfer of genomic material from fetus to dam was found to be extremely low.